FarronF/limerick-council-meetings/meetings/2021/11/15-Monthly Meeting of Metropolitan District of Limerick/Agenda - Monthly Meeting of Metropolitan District of Limerick - 15th November 2021.md

 management plan for the Parkway Roundabout given the volume of traffic back on our roads and

-the previous commitment that the possibility of traffic lights being installed would be examined.--- 3
+the previous commitment that the possibility of traffic lights being installed would be examined.
+---
+3

 **13.Question submitted by Councillor E. O’Donovan**